-The capital city of- Colorado.
+The capital city of Colorado.

-Denver departed 12 October 1944 for the landings on Leyte, bombarding Suluan Island and Dulag to open the vast invasion fleet’s way into Leyte Gulf, then sailed on to bombard the southern landing beaches.
+Denver departed on 12 October 1944 for the landings on Leyte, bombarding Suluan Island and Dulag to open the vast invasion fleet’s way into Leyte Gulf, then sailed on to bombard the southern landing beaches.
 As the Japanese sent the major portion of their remaining combatant fleet south in a desperate attempt to break up the landings, Denver's group took station in Surigao Strait on 24 October to prevent the passage of the Japanese Southern Force into Leyte Gulf.
 Gallant attacks were made by motor torpedo boats and destroyers stationed in advance of the battle line, and battleship Yamashiro, heavy cruiser Mogami, and destroyer Shigure were all that remained of the Japanese ships when Denver and the others of the battle line opened fire at 0351.
-With three other cruisers, she made a material contribution to the cumulative gunfire which sank Yamashiro.
-Mogami was later sunk by aircraft, and Shigure was the sole survivor of the mighty fleet which had sailed forth for this phase of the decisive Battle for Leyte Gulf.
-After this action, Denver sailed to aid in polishing off enemy cripples, aiding in sinking destroyer Asagumo early in the day on 25 October.
+With three other cruisers, she made a material contribution to the cumulative gunfire that sank Yamashiro.
+Mogami was later sunk by aircraft, and Shigure was the sole survivor of the fleet that had sailed forth for this phase of the decisive Battle for Leyte Gulf.
+After that action, Denver sailed to aid in polishing off enemy cripples, aiding in sinking destroyer Asagumo early in the day on 25 October.

-Returning to San Pedro Bay 3 January 1945 Denver sortied the next day to cover the landings at Lingayen Gulf.
+Returning to San Pedro Bay on 3 January 1945, Denver sortied the next day to cover the landings at Lingayen Gulf.
 She remained in the Philippines to join in the consolidation of those islands.
-She covered the landings on Zambales on 29 and 30 January, supported mine-sweeping near and landings on Grande Island; provided fire support at Nasugbu on 31 January; escorted a replenishment convoy to Mindoro between 1 and 7 February; covered the Army landings around Mariveles Bay from 13 to 16 February, rescuing the survivors of mined La Vallette (DD-448); and supported the operations on Palawan and Mindanao Islands from February to May.
+She covered the landings on Zambales (29-30 January), supported mine-sweeping near and landings on Grande Island; provided fire support at Nasugbu (31 January); escorted a replenishment convoy to Mindoro (1-7 February); covered the Army landings around Mariveles Bay (13-16 February), rescuing the survivors of mined destroyer LaVallette (DD-448); and supported the operations on Palawan and Mindanao from February to May.